galen-f/galen-f/README.md

 # 👋 Hi, I’m Galen Ferrara!

 I'm a Computer Science graduate with a background in mathematics.
-I'm a numbers guy :)

 ## 🎯 Interests
 - **Quantitative Development**: I have an active interest in quantitative finance, I'm exploring how analytical models and algorithmic logic can shape financial tools.